 When used for bipolar disorder, what’s the recommended dosage of Rexulti?

 Rexulti is not approved to treat bipolar disorder.
-But the drug may be prescribed off-label for this purpose.
-Off-label drug use means using a drug for a purpose other than what it’s been approved for.
+But doctors may prescribe the drug off-label for this purpose.
+Off-label drug use means using a drug for a purpose other than what it has been approved for.

 If you have questions about bipolar disorder treatment and Rexulti’s off-label use for this condition, talk with your doctor.

-It’s important that you don’t use more Rexulti than your doctor prescribes.
+It’s important that you do not take more Rexulti than your doctor prescribes.
 For some medications, taking more than the recommended amount may lead to side effects or overdose.

 If you take more than the recommended amount of Rexulti

 Call your doctor right away if you believe you’ve taken too much Rexulti.
-Another option is to call the American Association of Poison Control Centers on 800-222-1222 or use their online tool.
+Another option is to call America’s Poison Centers at 800-222-1222 or use its online tool.
 If you have severe symptoms, immediately call 911 or your local emergency number, or go to the nearest emergency room.